Healthdirect Free Australian health advice you can count on.

 Your doctor may recommend surgery if other treatments have not been helpful.

-Anal fissure surgery is known as a sphincterotomy.
-A small cut is made into your sphincter muscle, which relieves tension.
-You can have this as day surgery.
+Anal fissure surgery is known as a lateral internal sphincterotomy.
+A small cut is made in your sphincter muscle, which relieves tension.
+You can have this procedure done as day surgery.

 Can anal fissures be prevented?